 - 4. Not Being Assertive: Assertiveness is an important quality to have as it shows you are self-assured and confident without being aggressive.
 This is an important mode of communication and it enables you to state what you need whilst considering the wants and needs of others.
 In the workplace you are much more likely to reach compromises and get what you need because you are clearer about your ideas.

 - 5. Incorrect Use Of Email: The modern workplace has seen the increased use of emails, text messages and instant messages.
-This development has made it easier and quicker for us to communicate with loved ones and family, however as with any development in technology there is usually a risk of misuse without the use of aweber alternatives.
+This development has made it easier and quicker for us to communicate with loved ones and family.
 This form of communication should not be used when delivering bad news or any information or news that could be misunderstood or have an emotional impact.
 Speaking to someone in person should always be a priority in this situation enabling a colleague the opportunity to give some feedback.
 A more balanced conversation can happen when the person is approached in person.

 - 6. One Way Communication: We have all experienced one way communication one way or a another whether it was listening to a speech at school or listening to the radio.
 The trouble with this is that it involves listening to but not responding to.
 This is an extremely unbalanced way to communicate and lowers the chances of an employee demonstrating creativity and idea sharing.
 Two way communication can always help to make sure the receiver of the information has understood it accurately and can relay and feedback they have.
 Team days out can be used as a way to discuss and communicate more socially about any issues and therefore result in perfect workplace harmony.